xanimo/dogeauth/README.md

-BitAuth
+dogeauth
 =======

 Passwordless authentication using Bitcoin cryptography

 ## Overview

-BitAuth is a way to do secure, passwordless authentication using the cryptography in Bitcoin.
+dogeauth is a way to do secure, passwordless authentication using the cryptography in Bitcoin.
 Instead of using a shared secret, the client signs each request using a private key and the server checks to make sure the signature is valid and matches the public key.